arquivei/kcompose/README.md

 ## Getting Started

-Run `kcompose config` to set up the connection variables.
+Run `kcompose setup` to set up the connection variables.
 Try `kcompose topic list` to see if it worked.

 ## Usage